yangsc2222/yangsc2222.github.io/README.md

 <br/><br/>

-## ACADEMIC TRENDING IN CHINA
+## STUDIES OF HUMANITIES IN CHINA
 I would like to introduce the studies of  philosophy, argumentation, fallacy, rhetoric,pragmatic, linguistic, culture, history and some other humanities in China in these years to the world.
-If you have some ideas, you can contact with me in follow email.
-We are glad if you will write some topics.
-(This part is still building and will keep updating.)
+If you want know something about my country, you can tell me to the email in follow, I would like to write something about that on my page and share to anybody who like them.
+Also, if you will write some topics, We are very appreciated.
+(This part will keep updating.)

-### TOPICS
+**TOPIC LIST**
  <hr color="cccccc">

 <span id="z0001"/>